StephenBondor/digital-coin/README.md

-# digital-cash
+# Digital-Cash
-scratch book for buidl Bitcoin
+Scratch book for buidl Bitcoin

 Many of the excersize from build bitcoin refactored to meet my own code preferences and uniformity.